 - overuse or prolonged use of nonsteroidal anti-inflammatory drugs (NSAIDs)

-Some individuals with gallstones do not have symptoms and do not require medical intervention.
-People with reoccurring episodes of gallbladder pain or inflammation may require surgery to remove the gallbladder.
+Some individuals with gallstones have no symptoms and do not need medical help.
+People with recurring gallbladder pain or inflammation may need surgery to remove the gallbladder.

 As well as pain, gallstones can also cause the following complications: